Solution-Phase-Chemistry/ReduceScatt/README.md

 ## LCLSDataToolsNew
  --Fns.py are the subfunctions used to process and reduce the data.
 Use these subfunctions if you want to do the steps in sequence or to create a custom ReduceData function \
 --Tools.py are sub-sub functions called from the subfunctions. \
-see ScatCodeInfo.md for list of all functions in each .py file